jakebromberg/wxyc-iphone-app/README.md

 ![](https://raw.github.com/jakebromberg/wxyc-iphone-app/master/Resources/mockups/xyc%20listening%20view.png)

-This is the official iPhone app for [WXYC](http://wxyc.org/), the student-run radio station at UNC-Chapel Hill where I used to run the IT Department.
+This is the official iPhone app for [WXYC](http://wxyc.org/), the community radio station at UNC-Chapel Hill where I used to run the IT Department.
 WXYC is a non-commercial, free format radio station.
 It plays an ecclectic mix of music, combining seemingly disparate forms to highlight interesting similarities.
 It's a global village.
 It's a small world.

 The app basically boosts our broadcast radius to the planet.
 Listen to us anywhere.
 View the live playlist.
 Check out station updates.
+Download if from the [App Store](https://itunes.apple.com/us/app/wxyc-radio/id353182815?mt=8).

 I've got some deep restructuring going on right now.
 I originally wrote the app as an undergrad while working on a computer science major at UNC-CH.
 Since my understanding of software design principles has deepened a lot.
 Here's some general project goals at the moment: